 Posted On: September 3, 2016

-Myths about Back Pain
+Myths & Facts About Back Pain

 Back pain is one of the commonest causes that lead us to doctors’ outpatient clinic.
 Three out of four adults will experience back pain during their lifetime.
 The intensity of pain may vary from person to person.
 Most acute episodes of back pain are quite benign and self-limiting, however, chronic back pain is quite disabling physically, psychologically as well as economically!